 |Tier 1: Preparation||Sending countries deliver the pre-departure briefing, employers deliver the on-arrival briefing.
 No PLF funding is provided for these.|

-Unsuccessful applicants are encouraged to refine their proposals and resubmit an application.
-PALM scheme employers with unsuccessful applications can also request feedback from the PLF to help refine and resubmit an application.
+PALM scheme employers with unsuccessful applications can request feedback from the PLF to help refine and resubmit an application.

 For more information on the application process, please email (firstname.lastname@example.org) or phone (+61 7 3557 7766).